 The major financial liabilities of the Company include interest bearing loans, other liabilities, and trade payables.
-The primary target of these financial instruments is that financing of the activity of the Company to be secured.
-The Company possesses financial assets, such as trade and other receivables, cash, and cash equivalents, which origin derives from the activity of the Company.
+The primary target of these financial instruments is that financing of the activity of the Company is secured.
+The Company possesses financial assets, such as trade and other receivables, cash and cash equivalents all originating from the core operations of the Company.
 The major risks, that occur from the financial instruments of the Company are interest bearing risk, liquidity risk, currency risk and credit risk.
-The policy applied by the Management of the Company, for management of all these risks is summarized in Note 33 of the Financial Statements.
+The policy applied by the Management of the Company for management of all these risks is summarized in Note 34 of the Financial Statements.